adobe/aepsdk-react-native/docs/expo.md

 }
 ```

-> To enable the Lifecycle metrics, [implement the Lifecycle APIs](./packages/core/README.md#lifecycle)

-# Guide for Bare React Native apps using Expo modules
+# Guide for bare React Native apps using Expo modules

 ## Overview
 Bare React Native workflows can be integrated with Expo SDKs by using the `install-expo-modules` command.
 This allows you to use Expo modules in your app.

-- To use Expo modules in your app, you will need to install and configure the expo package.
-- The expo package has a small footprint; it includes only a minimal set of packages that are needed in nearly every app and the module and autolinking infrastructure that other Expo SDK packages are built with.
-- Once the expo package is installed and configured in your project, you can use `npx expo install` to add any other Expo module from the SDK.
+To use Expo modules in an app, installation and configuration of the `expo` package is required.
+The `expo` package has a small footprint; it includes only a minimal set of packages needed in nearly every app and the module and autolinking infrastructure that other Expo SDK packages are built with.
+After the `expo` package is installed and configured in the project, `npx expo install` can be used to add any other Expo module from the SDK.

 ## Installation
 - To install and use Expo modules, the easiest way to get up and running is with the `install-expo-modules` command.